miqo12332/Capstone-Project/Backend/EMAIL_SETUP.md

 EMAIL_FROM=StepHabit <no-reply@yourdomain.com>
 ```

 `EMAIL_FROM` should be a verified sender in your Resend account.
 If either variable is missing in production, email delivery will fail.
-In local/non-production environments, the app will log the email payload to the server console so you can continue testing without a live Resend key.
+By default, the API now returns an error when `RESEND_API_KEY` is absent so you know email isn't configured.
+To keep the old log-only behavior for local development, set `ALLOW_EMAIL_LOGGING=true` in your environment (non-production only).

 ## Delivery notes
 - Verification codes expire after 15 minutes.